 The Office of Outreach and Engagement provides grant funds through a competitive process to university faculty and staff to support program impact assessment, public policy review/development, professional development programs, and professional conference or workshop participation.
-The deadline to apply is April 15, 2021.
 Grants up to $10,000 are available.
 The deadline to apply for 2021 grants was April 15.

 The Office of International Affairs funds grants and scholarships that are made available to faculty, graduate students, professional students, and undergraduate students at The Ohio State University.
 These opportunities provide funding for interdisciplinary conferences and workshops on international themes, travel, international collaborative research, pre-dissertation research, as well as study abroad programs.
 International Affairs also administers the U.S. Department of Education's Fulbright-Hays grants and serves as the campus representative for the Fulbright Scholars program.

 All of these grant programs serve to promote international educational opportunities that will have a lasting impact on increasing global awareness and understanding.